DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-02-showing-submitted-claims-in-support.md

 The claims page includes:

 - a list of claims
-- filters in a side bar
+- filters in a sidebar
 - a search
 - pagination